apollographql/apollo-client/docs/source/recipes/recompose.md

 }
 ```

-Recompose has a utility function `branch()` which lets us compose different HOC's based on the results of a test function.
+Recompose has a utility function `branch()` which lets us compose different HOCs based on the results of a test function.
 We can combine it with another Recompose method, `renderComponent()`.
 So we can say "If we are loading, render `LoadingPlaceholder` instead of our default component", like so:

 ```js
 import { propType } from 'graphql-anywhere'